China concerns leave central banks in difficult spot

 In the euro zone, final inflation numbers for some member countries will be published during the week with the bloc's reading on Friday expected to confirm prices fell 0.1 percent annually last month.

-Since March the European Central Bank has been pumping 60 billion euros a month into the economy as part of its battle to drive up inflationary pressures but the program has so far failed to spark price rises.
+Since March the European Central Bank has been pumping 60 billion euros (£45 billion) a month into the economy as part of its battle to drive up inflationary pressures but the programme has so far failed to spark price rises.

 Expectations are that it will eventually have to be extended beyond its planned completion date.